Cheers to you and your families good health. Materials and systems is another component in our UD and healthy home plan designs.

 The serving bar is open to the informal dining area for efficient service and dining.
 Notice the clear space for mobility device use.

-Best Universal designed kitchens provide usability for all and life-time living.
+The best universal designed kitchens provide usability for everyone for life-time living.

 All of these fixtures and appliances are designed to be used from a seated position.
 Notice also how the upper cabinets are lowered so seated people can even use them.
 Notice the undercounter microwave and oven.

 This kitchen is usable by everyone for a life span but does it really look any different or stigmatizing?
 You'd love it when your 90...and you will be!

 Sample thumbnail plan of a UD Kitchen and a few features.
 Read below for a list.

 2005 Copyright Charles M. Schwab, all drawings and photos on this page.You may not reuse digital or printed versionswithout permission from Charles.
 I've seen them on other peoples sites without permission, please contact me if you have.

 Universal Design Kitchen Numbered Checklist with Features (what) and Benefits (Why)

 As mentioned the plan book features a list of Universal Design (UD) home items with usable dimensions ( both in feet/inches and SI/metric units) that are included and have been found to be of immense help with kitchen remodels and home additions.
 My clients have confirmed this!
 Remember this is an abreviated list.

 1. Every Kitchen has a minimum 60-inch circular turning and double use diameter space within.